jtnydv/proton/script/README.md

 ***

-# How to execute pscript
+# How to execute ProtonScript

 > pscript -h